Heinzad/statistica/docs/etl/extract/get_spreadsheet_head.md

 # Let engine be a string set to the excel engine to use.
 Set engine to openpyxl —
 engine : str = openpyxl

-# read worksheet into pandas dataframe —
+# Read Excel worksheet into pandas dataframe —
 df = pandas.read_excel(io=io, sheet_name=sheet_name, skiprows=skiprows, header=None, nrows=nrows, dtype=dtype, engine=engine)

 # use openpyxl to replace dataframe column numbers with letters —